 Hidden Dock: Make the Dock visible anywhere by moving the cursor beyond the edge that holds the Dock.

-Use Spotlight Search to Open Terminal
+Use Regular Spotlight Search to Open Terminal

 You can also use Spotlight to quickly find and launch Terminal on a Mac: